Former Presidents and Vice Presidents

 This major undertaking was planned and executed under Knopp's leadership.
 The Foundation thus made a decisive contribution to establishing Berlin as a cultural capital with a unified museum sector.
 At its heart is the Museumsinsel (Museum Island) (Museum Island).

 Knopp was awarded the Grand Cross of the Federal Order of Merit with Star.
+He died on 4 January 2019.

 Prof. Dr. h. c.
 Klaus Lehmann